 When the attribute uninstall of the [software] resource is updated to TRUE, uninstall the corresponding software of the [software] resource.

+When the attribute install and uninstall of the [software] resource are simultaneously set to TRUE in request, the CSE shall reject the request with a Response Status Code indicating "BAD_REQUEST" error.

 When the attribute activate of the [software] resource is updated to TRUE, activate the corresponding software of the [software] resource.

 When the attribute deactivate of the [software] resource is updated to TRUE, deactivate the corresponding software of the [software] resource.

+When the attribute activate and deactivate of the [software] resource are simultaneously set to TRUE in request, the CSE shall reject the request with a Response Status Code indicating "BAD_REQUEST" error.

 The Receiver may need to update the swVersion attribute of the [deviceInfo] resource if needed.